 Academic Warning, Probation and Suspension

-A student is placed on academic warning at the end of any term that his/her cumulative grade point average (GPA) is less than a 2.0.
+A student is placed on academic warning at the end of any semester that his/her cumulative grade point average (GPA) is less than a 2.0.

-A student is placed on academic probation if his/her cumulative GPA falls below a 2.0 for two successive terms.
+A student is placed on academic probation if his/her cumulative GPA falls below a 2.0 for two successive semesters.

 A student placed on academic probation or a student on continued probation is restricted to enrolling in no more than thirteen semester hours as outlined below: